neuromorphs/tonic/docs/wrapping_own_data.rst

           file = h5py.File(self.filename, "r")
           return len(file["labels"])

 Depending on the format of your recording files, your implementation might look a bit different.
-You can have a look at already existing datasets for some inspiration. :class:`DVSGesture` loads from numpy files, :class:`DAVISDATA` or :class:`VPR` load events and other data from rosbag files, :class:`NCARS` loads eventstream files and :class:`ASLDVS` reads from matlab files.
+Oftentimes you will have a separate file for each recording.
+Or you might want to also load some image or IMU data.
+You can have a look at already existing datasets for some inspiration. :class:`DVSGesture` loads from multiple numpy files, :class:`DAVISDATA` or :class:`VPR` load events and other data from rosbag files, :class:`NCARS` loads eventstream files and :class:`ASLDVS` reads from matlab files.

-Afterwards you can call certain samples from the dataset or use a DataLoader wrapper:
+Afterwards you can call certain samples from the dataset or use a DataLoader wrapper, which will make use of ``__getitem__`` and ``__len__`` functions internally.
 ::

   dataset = MyRecordings(train=True)